 3. If you’re using a desktop, check the mouse and keyboard to see if they are connected to the wrong ports.
 This will also cause the frozen splash screen.

 4. Take out any CD or DVD from the CD-ROM drive.

 These related posts may also interest you:

 Have you recently installed some programs or software or enable some startups?
 Some programs or startups can cause startup failure and result in frozen boot screen problem in Windows 10.
 If you are not sure which program causes the frozen boot screen, you can perform a clean boot in Windows 10 to figure out the troublemaker.
 (Note: Do this as fast as you can when you happen to enter the OS or the safe mode.)

 If you can enter your Windows 10 by chance after a long-time frozen boot screen, you also need to check some drivers.
-Incompatible drivers can prevent you Dell, HP, Lenovo, Asus device from booting properly and cause crashes in Windows 10 like slow boot, random restarts, SYSTEM THREAD EXCEPTION NOT HANDLED error, etc.
+Incompatible drivers can prevent you Dell, HP, Lenovo, Asus device from booting properly and cause crashes in Windows 10 like slow boot issue, random restarts issue, SYSTEM THREAD EXCEPTION NOT HANDLED error, etc.